caesarnine/binsmith/README.md

 Each tool is a standalone, self-contained script that works for both you and Binsmith.
 Python scripts use inline script metadata so dependencies are declared in the file itself.
 Just run the script and `uv` handles the rest.

-Tools live in the workspace `bin/` directory.
-Binsmith does not install or symlink tools into global paths.

 ## How it works